National Minimum Wage

 All workers aged over the compulsory school leaving age (16 years old) must be paid the National Minimum Wage (NMW) at the appropriate rate.

-There are different rates for adult workers (aged 21 and over), workers aged 18-20, young workers (16-17), and apprentices under 19, or over 19 and in the first year of their apprenticeship.
+There are different rates of the NMW for adult workers (aged 21 and over), workers aged 18-20, young workers (16-17), and apprentices under 19, or over 19 and in the first year of their apprenticeship.

 Complex rules govern how the NMW is calculated, particularly for piece workers who are paid according to what they produce rather than by the hour.

-From 1st April 2016, the national living wage has been introduced for workers aged 25 and older.
-The minimum wage will still apply for workers aged 24 and under.
+From 1st April 2016, the National Living Wage has been introduced for workers aged 25 and older.
+The NMW will still apply for workers aged 24 and under.

-The current rates are available on gov.uk here:
+The current rates of the NMW are available on gov.uk here:

-There is guidance for employers on calculating the Minimum Wage on gov.uk here:
+There is guidance for employers on calculating the NMW on gov.uk here:

 Guidance For Workers

-There is a calculator for workers to find out if they are being paid the Minimum Wage on the gov.uk website:
+There is a calculator for workers to find out if they are being paid the NMW on the gov.uk website:

 Bishopsgate Law employment lawyers provide independent legal advice about employment settlement agreements, and represent employees and employers at employment tribunals.